 Even after your cervix is fully dilated (open) and you have been pushing, you may need help getting the baby out.
 Reasons you may need help include:

-After pushing for 2 hours or more, the baby may no longer be moving down through the birth canal.
+After pushing for several hours, the baby may no longer be moving down through the birth canal.

 You may be too tired to push any longer.